abcdan/projects/README.md

 - Pixel art generator
 - Music recommendation
 - An static site from markdown files without to many options like Jekyll.
 Simplicity is the key.
+- An game streaming service where you can rent someone else his PC that is nearby.
+The other user can then earn money by lending his PC.

 # Hard (Challenging)
 - An Operating System